Lab Grown vs Natural Diamonds – Which One Should You Buy?

 Do Lab-Grown Diamonds have resale value?

-This is why many pawn shops and pre-owned dealers treat lab-grown Diamonds in the same way they would a Diamond simulant such as a Synthetic Moissanite and will pay little to nothing for the stone.
+This is why most pawn shops and pre-owned dealers treat lab-grown Diamonds in the same way they would a Diamond simulant such as a Synthetic Moissanite or CZ and will pay little to nothing for the stone.

 Are Lab-Grown Diamonds More Ethical?